 In our fast-paced, technologically savvy world, it can be difficult finding time to have these important conversations.
-And when we do find time, it can be hard to do it in a way that doesn’t come across awkward or heavy handed.
+And when we do find the time, it can be hard to do it in a way that doesn’t come across awkward or heavy-handed.

 Here’s a collection of prompts to help you get some family conversation going around the topic of gratitude.
 They can be used over dinner or during a drive to the grocery store.
 (These prompts are also wonderful ice-breakers for studies and home groups!)

 - Do you typically think that you have more than you need, less than you need, or exactly what you need?

 - Can you remember a time you received something that you totally didn’t deserve?
 How did that make you feel?